-Defense Mechanism is the title shared by a two-channel multimedia installation and a live lecture performance.
-The installation’s approximate dimensions are 5ft. x 10ft. x 3ft.
+Defence Pavilion is a four-channel multimedia installation.
+Its approximate dimensions are 9ft. x 9ft. x 8ft.
 All video elements were produced and edited by Alistair Debling.
-The installation was designed by the artist and constructed with technical guidance from Luke Todd.
-The lecture performance’s duration is 45 minutes and is performed live by the artist, using the installation and additional projection as its mise-en-scène.
+The installation was designed by the artist and constructed with technical guidance from Simon Lewis and Jon Roome.

 What are the essential conditions for eliminating a hostile target in a foreign territory?
 For shoring up financial assets in volatile market conditions?
 For living out your fantasies in a digital kingdom?
 For representing your nation at the Venice Biennale?
 One might assume that such varied actions — with consequences ranging from death to distraction — would require an equally diverse set of infrastructures in order to function.
 And yet, when we look to the sites of these activities, a single form is ubiquitous: the multi-screen display is as common a feature on the desktop of the stock trader as it is in a moving-image art installation or a covert military base.
 Defence Pavilion takes the multi-channel workstation as the module at which militarization, global capitalism, gaming, and the art world intersect explicitly.